pnnl/ExaGO/docs/python_bindings.md

 C++ API.
 The C++ API uses the application type in uppercase as the prefix for its methods, where they are native methods in Python.
+To view the implementation of this wrapper, see [/interfaces/python/exago_python.cpp](../interfaces/python/exago_python.cpp).

 For example, solving an OPF from C++ might look like this:
 ```cpp